bwelman/fpp3-notes/README.md

 # fpp3-notes

-Notes on textbook "Forecasting: Principles and Practice (3rd ed)"
+My notes and experiments with the textbook "Forecasting: Principles and Practice (3rd ed)".